writeprovidence/morphtoken.net/README.md

 [Morphtoken.net](Morphtoken.net)

 # Morphtoken
-An ERC721 token that adds interoperability between collectible applications.
-Morphtoken is a generic and unique crypto asset which can be used to in many different collectible games.
+An ERC-721 token that adds interoperability between collectible applications.
+Morphtoken is a generic and unique crypto asset which can be used to in many different collectible projects.
+This project also uses a fungible ERC-20 token called Packs (MTP).
+Each pack can be "opened" and exchanged for 10 random morph tokens.

 <img src="morphtoken.png " width="120" />

 ## Introduction